jaswdr/blog/content/blog/using-s3-as-a-database.md

     1. "Infinity" scaling
     1. No-updates
 1. 99.999999999% of durability (11 9's)
-1. Objects ("record") size up to 5TB
+1. Objects size up to 5TB
 1. Integrated with other AWS services (Lambda, CloudWatch, etc)
 1. Simple to use
 1. Secure